hoerresb/WifiWizard/README.md

 # WifiWizard

-Version 0.0.3
+Version 0.1.0

 This Phonegap plugin enables WiFi management from within Phonegap.
-It is currently in development, but unusable at this time.

 Only Android is in development at this time. iOS is planned to be developed, with other platforms following.